vikas-bisht16/Blog/ServiceAccount/README.md

 <br>

-Above you can see that we got the ca.crt, namespace & token.
+Also you can see that we got the ca.crt, namespace & token.
 As we all know that in k8s tokens are base64 encoded, so to decode that we will be using below command,

 ```
 echo <token> | base64 -d